-As we get older, our sleep patterns change.
-It can take longer to get to sleep and become harder to stay asleep through the whole night.
-Our bodies produce less melatonin as we age, the hormone that induces sleep, and we tend to spend increasing time in the lighter stages of sleep and less time in deep sleep.
+It can take longer to get to sleep and become harder to stay asleep through the whole night particularly after the age of 65.
+Our bodies produce less melatonin as we age, the hormone that induces sleep, and so we tend to spend increasing amount of time in the lighter stages of sleep and less time in deep sleep.

 While we are asleep, our brains move through five different stages including periods of light sleep, deeper sleep and REM sleep.
 This sleep cycle occurs four to six times a night.
 More time spent in light sleep can result in repeated awakening during the night and a heightened awareness of feeling awake.